 and returns a Handle

 to it.
-The second one destroyes a resource in a Storage
+The second one destroys a resource in a Storage

 providing its Handle